dwarvesf/playbook/engineering/system/ci-cd.md

 - [ ] For development environment, the database has been setup auto migrate after deploying new version

 ## Deployment Checklist
+To make sure that will the next release won't break current production by figuring out potential errors which is happening in development env (if any)

 ### Check Last Stable Deployment
 - [ ] Was there a rollback previously?
 - [ ] Check ArgoCD for hash of commit → cross reference with github to see the tag